D4: Detection of Adversarial Diffusion Deepfakes Using Disjoint Ensembles: Introduction

 \section{Introduction}

-Significant advances in deep learning are responsible for the advent of ``deepfakes'', which broadly refer to digital media that has been synthetically generated or modified by deep neural networks (DNNs).
-Modern DNNs such as generative adversarial networks (GANs)~\cite{goodfellow2014generative} and auto-encoders~\citep{baldi2012autoencoders} are now capable of crafting hyper-realistic images and videos that are indistinguishable from real content.
-This has led to a rising concern of bad actors that can misuse deepfakes to craft fake social media profiles~\citep{deepfakes_socialmedia}, generate pornography~\citep{vice2017deepfakearticle}, spread political propaganda, and even manipulate elections.
+Significant advances in deep learning are responsible for the advent of ``deepfakes'', which can be misused by bad actors for malicious purposes.
+Deepfakes broadly refer to digital media that has been synthetically generated or modified by deep neural networks (DNNs).
+Modern DNNs such as diffusion models~\cite{ddpm,iddpm,ddim,ldm,adm,pndm} and generative adversarial networks (GANs)~\cite{goodfellow2014generative,karras2018progressive,karras2019style,brock2018large,diffusion_projected_gan,projected_gan,choi2020starganv2} are now capable of synthesizing hyper-realistic deepfakes, which can then be used to craft fake social media profiles~\cite{deepfakes_socialmedia}, generate pornography~\cite{vice2017deepfakearticle}, spread political propaganda, and manipulate elections.

-In response, recent work has attempted to solve the deepfake detection problem, in which a defender attempts to classify given media as deepfake or real.
-The state-of-the-art detection schemes often leverage DNNs on the frequency space of the input image.
-For example, ~\citet{frank2020leveraging} proposed the use of DNNs to detect deepfakes with the Discrete Cosine Transform (DCT) as a pre-processing transform.
-Unfortunately,~\citet{carlini2020evading} and ~\citet{neekhara2021adversarial} showed that defenses fail because the adversary can simply use adversarial perturbation techniques to evade detection ~\citep{szegedy2014intriguing,goodfellow2015explaining,biggio2013evasion,carlini2017towards}.
-Defending against adversarial examples, in general, has been shown to be a difficult task~\citep{athalye2018obfuscated}, and is unexplored in the deepfake detection setting.
+The deepfake detection problem asks the defender to classify a given image as deepfake or real.
+While recent work has made remarkable efforts towards solving the deepfake detection problem, many of these detectors are rendered ineffective by \textit{adversarial examples} (\cref{fig:adv_example}).
+Specifically, these state-of-the-art detectors often leverage DNNs, and Carlini et al.~\cite{carlini2020evading} (amongst others) have shown that such DNNs are vulnerable --- the attacker can simply use adversarial perturbation techniques to evade detection ~\cite{shahriyar2022evaluating, fernandes2020adversarial, liao2021imperceptible, hussain2022reface}.
+Recent work has shown that these ``adversarial deepfakes'' can even be crafted in a black-box setting, where the attacker only has query access to the detector~\cite{vo2022adversarial,gandhi2020adversarial, hussain2021adversarial, hussain2022exposing}.
+Defending against adversarial examples, in general, has been shown to be a difficult task~\cite{athalye2018obfuscated}, and is a critical problem in the deepfake detection setting.